fialovy/magic_fight/README.md

 Very simple text loop game.
 Cast a spell!

-For the love of gods, make sure it's Python 3+.
+For the love of gods, make sure it's Python 3+ (preferably 3.10+).
 Then:

 `pip install -r requirements.txt`